 - You could also tell us who you want to compete with.
-For example, as the IT startup, you may not be on the radar of the well-established company, but you may want to get there.
+For example, as an IT startup, you may not be on the radar of a well-established company, but you may want to get there.

 - For each competitor, provide their name and website.

 Why you think you need a website and what customers want out of a website can be completely different.